How to make accessible tables in HTML

 </table>

-Note that a caption has been provided to give a reader a clear indication of what the table is about.
+Note that a caption has been given to provide a reader with an indication of what the table is about.
 A summary is also provided to identify the purpose of the table.
 This is used in a similar way to ALT text.
+Together these two attributes are useful for accessibility purposes to inform those using screen readers and visitors with cognitive disabilities.

 Headers or Cells?